moonbeam-foundation/moonbeam/CONTRIBUTIONS.md

 ### Generated Documentation

-You can explore our crate-level documentation at [https://purestake.github.io/moonbeam](https://purestake.github.io/moonbeam).
+You can explore our [crate-level documentation](https://purestake.github.io/moonbeam).
+[https://purestake.github.io/moonbeam](https://purestake.github.io/moonbeam).
 This documentation is automatically built and reflects the latest `master` commit.